 In summary, the visual impacts from roadway cuts to the South Mountains as a park would be perceived by some to be severe.
 The measures to minimize harm recounted above could serve to diminish the intrusion of the cuts into the park experience for the majority of users.
-The cuts would be located in a remote portion of SMPP, not near any trails and barely visible from any of the more readily used trails.
+The trails are more than 1⁄4 mile from the alignment.
+In a remote portion of SMPP, the larger of the two SMPP road cuts would be visible-but not intrusively so-from two secondary trails and from San Juan Road and would be minimally discernible from one of the more heavily used trails.
 Comments from some members of the public have indicated that effects of the cuts extend beyond changing the physical nature of the park and strike an emotional chord as compromising the park's integrity.